WillianFuks/pyClickModels/README.md

 ### Input Data

 pyClickModels expects input data to be stored in a set of compressed `gz` files located on the same folder.
+They all should start with the string "judgments", for instance, `judgments0.gz`.
 Each file should contain line separated JSONs.
 The following is an example of each JSON line:

 ```json